npm/ansible-nagios/README.md

 Configuration
 -------------

-To get things up and running on an Ubuntu machine, here's the variables you will need to set:
+To get things up and running on an Ubuntu machine, here are the variables you will need to set:

 ```yaml
 nagios_user: nagiosadmin